steveb/gula-plugins/README.rst

 The Vibey
 =========

 An LV2 plugin which is a combination of vibrato and tremolo.
 The depth of each can be controlled and the phase offset of the vibrato can be set relative to the tremolo.
+The tremolo waveform can be a blend of sine, sawtooth, triangle and square waves.
+The output is stereo with the tremolo allocating between the left and right channels.
+The right channel can be ignored for a mono tremolo effect.

 .. _Faust installation: https://faust.grame.fr/doc/manual/index.html#compiling-and-installing-the-faust-compiler
 .. _MOD Devices: https://www.moddevices.com/